markov00/fijuu2/README.md

 licensing:

-	this program is distributed under the terms of the Gnu General Public License, see the file COPYING for details.
+	this program is distributed under the terms of the Gnu General Public License, see the file LICENSE for details.

 requirements: